 Where will the new housing be located?
 When will it be available?

-New housing will be in three different locations:
+New housing will be in two different locations:

-- – Dewitt: 2 buildings, 71 units with first floor commercial space on Pine Street across from Kennedy Park.
-We will announce the anticipated construction start date when we know what it is.
+- – Dewitt: 2 buildings, 103 units with first floor commercial space on Pine Street across from Kennedy Park.
+We expect construction to begin in 2024 and will announce the construction schedule when we have more information.

 Choice Funding Questions